Dan Cohen

 Course Description

 A panoramic examination of the impact of digital media and technology on the theory and practice of history.
 Topics include the construction of scholarly websites on historical topics, how research methods and historiography are being transformed by the digitization of primary sources and digital tools, and the significance of new trends such as social and semantic computing for the discipline.
-Students will investigate the potential advantages and disadvantages of a variety of web technologies and envision their own historical resources that use those technologies.
+Students will investigate the potential advantages and disadvantages of a variety of digital technologies and explore the use of those technologies through a series of exercises.

 Assignments

 2) Envisioning and planning a digital historical resource.
 A resource might be a website, web tool, software, or any other form that uses digital means to enhance historical research, scholarship, learning, teaching, communication, or collaboration.
-We will be using a modified version of the National Endowment for the Humanities’ Digital Humanities Start-up Grants Format as the basis for the final paper (samples can be found here).
-In addition to this paper, mock-ups, visuals, and web-based forms will be added to the project throughout the semester.
+This first project, of 7-8 pages of text plus any accompanying mockups, is due before class on Oct.
+26. (30%)

 Readings

-Many of the readings are available online, and more will be added during the semester (such as relevant blog posts), so it is critical to visit this syllabus online each week.
+Most of the readings are available online.
 In addition, will we be reading the following books:

 Daniel J. Cohen & Roy Rosenzweig, Digital History: A Guide to Gathering, Preserving, and Presenting the Past on the Web